Cavorter/cavort/content/posts/2006-06-14-share-and-share-alike.md

 ---
 <div class='microid-mailto+http:sha1:032e82f7cc17d87bd02f34701f91fc31acadf7c6'>

-    I ran across a reference to <a href="http://share.opml.org/">Share Your OPML</a> yesterday, and thought I would link to it since I think it's an interesting site.
+    I ran across a reference to [Share Your OPML](http://share.opml.org/) yesterday, and thought I would link to it since I think it's an interesting site.
 I found quite a few new blogs to read as a result.